Taco Hemingway

-Filip Tadeusz Szcześniak (born July 29, 1990), better known by the stage name Taco Hemingway (earlier FV), is an Egyptian-born Polish rapper, songwriter, and musician.
+Filip Tadeusz Szcześniak (born 29 July 1990), better known by the stage name Taco Hemingway (earlier FV), is a Polish rapper.
 He began recording in 2011, at which time he released - under the pseudonym Foodvillain - an English-language mixtape entitled Who Killed JFK.
 A year later, he adopted the pseudonym Taco Hemingway, under which he released the English-language EP Young Hems.
 In 2014, he released a second EP, this time recorded in Polish, titled Trójkąt warszawski.
 The album brought the musician publicity, thanks to which he joined the label Asfalt Records, under which he released a re-release of Trójkąt warszawski and a new EP entitled Umowa o dzieło.
 These, as well as subsequent albums released on the label, made the rapper famous, and he quickly became one of the most popular musicians in Poland.

 He has sold over 400,000 albums in Poland, making him one of the best-selling rappers in Poland.
-Almost every rapper's album can be downloaded for free from his website.
+Almost all of the rapper's album can be downloaded for free from his website.
 The most successful was the joint album with Quebonafide, titled Soma 0.5 mg, which was sold in over 150 thousand copies.
 Also successful were the albums Szprycer, Marmur and Pocztówka z WWA, lato '19.
 For the sale of albums he repeatedly received the certificate of platinum, gold and diamond records.
 He created hits such as "6 zer", "Następna stacja", "Deszcz na betonie", "Polskie Tango", "Tamagotchi" or "Nostalgia", which all went trending on YouTube with millions of views shortly after release.

 He has been nominated for the Fryderyk Awards thirteen times between 2016 and 2020, including four times as a winner in the hip-hop Album of the Year category (for the albums Umowa o dzieło, Szprycer, Soma 0,5 mg, Pocztówka z WWA), including being the only artist to win the award three times in a row and being the only rapper nominated and awarded in the Song of the Year category.
 He was also nominated for the MTV Europe Music Awards in the Best Polish Artist category and Empik's Bestsellers in the Polish Music, Hip-Hop Music and Streaming categories.
 However, the musician does not pay much attention to the awards, and he did not collect any of them.

 He was ranked 10th on the list of Most Influential Poles 2019 by Wprost.
 He is the first Polish artist whose songs have been played over a billion times on the streaming platform Spotify.
 Despite his immense popularity, the rapper does not spend much time in the media, rarely giving interviews and not appearing in advertisements.